More to Lose Than Their Chains: Class Rule and the Problem of Worker Ambivalence

 The logic has two formulations, one positive and one negative.
 The positive — "those who are or do better deserve more" — sounds almost unobjectionable, which is why most people accept it without scrutiny.
 But it is inseparable from its corollary: "those who are or do worse deserve less."
 Together they produce a circular justificatory structure.
 People who are "found wanting" — because woman, because poor, because migrant, because disabled, because insufficiently credentialed — are said to owe their subordinate position to themselves.
 Their exploitation is reframed as a consequence of their own deficiency.
 The circle closes when the structural conditions that produce the deficiency are treated as evidence that the deficiency is real.

 This is not a feature specific to capitalism, or even to modernity.
-It is the reasoning form through which any class relation is justified: feudal, patriarchal, colonial, bureaucratic.
 What changes across contexts is the specific content — which groups are found wanting, which deficiencies are cited, which institutions enforce the judgment — but the logical structure is identical.
 And because the logic is so general, it can be applied to new groups and new forms of exploitation as they emerge, which is why the principle of class rule is so resilient in the face of challenges to any particular form of domination.
 Abolish one justification and the same reasoning structure generates another.

-It is worth distinguishing this claim from two related arguments.
+Two related arguments identify adjacent phenomena without reaching the same claim.
 Gramsci's concept of hegemony identifies the fact that ruling-class values are naturalized — that domination is maintained through consent as much as coercion.
 Bourdieu's symbolic violence identifies one key mechanism: the internalization of cultural hierarchies that make domination feel like merit.
-Both are valuable.
-But neither identifies the specific logical structure through which this naturalization operates across different contexts.
+Neither identifies the specific logical structure through which this naturalization operates across different contexts.
 "Hegemony" tells us that domination is naturalized; meritocratic reasoning identifies how — through the circular attribution of subordinate position to the subordinate's own deficiency.
-"Symbolic violence" captures the mechanism within the domain of cultural capital; meritocratic reasoning identifies the same logic operating across all domains of class exploitation — gendered, ethnic, organizational, economic — with the same formal structure but different surface content each time.
+"Symbolic violence" captures the mechanism within the domain of cultural capital; meritocratic reasoning identifies the same logic operating across all domains of class exploitation — gendered, ethnic, organizational, economic — with identical formal structure but different surface content each time.

 But meritocratic reasoning, important as it is, is only one of four modes through which class rule maintains itself.
-Identifying the other three matters because they explain something meritocratic reasoning alone cannot: why people who don't believe the system is fair still comply with it.
+Identifying the other three matters because they explain something meritocratic reasoning alone cannot: why compliance persists even where justificatory belief has broken down.[43]

 The second mode is accommodation.
 People can see the system as unjust and still comply with it, because the costs of contestation — lost wages, lost standing, lost security, lost relationships, sometimes lost safety — exceed what they can bear within the time horizons available to them.
 Accommodation is not belief but calculation: the arrangement's injustice is recognized, and treated as not worth the personal price of contesting.
 This mechanism does not require ignorance or ideology; it only requires that the institutional architecture impose sufficient costs on contestation and distribute the benefits of compliance in ways workers cannot afford to forgo.
 It is why the most accurate structural critiques can circulate widely without generating contestation commensurate with their reach: people can agree that the system is rigged and still calculate, rationally, that challenging it exceeds their margin for risk.

 The third mode is foreclosure.
 Class rule in mature capitalist societies does not depend primarily on people believing that the hierarchy is just.
 It depends on preventing them from being able to contest it effectively — through the fragmentation of knowledge into disciplines that cannot see cross-domain connections, through the geographic scatter of dispossession (a privatization here, a debt crisis there, a land grab somewhere else — no single population experiences enough of the pattern to name it), through credentialism that gates who counts as a legitimate speaker, and through the cognitive separation of the zone where accumulation operates from the zone where liberal commitments apply.
 Most people do not need to believe the arrangement is just.
 They need only to lack the analytical tools or political standing to contest it effectively.
-This is why accommodation and foreclosure do more work than justificatory belief in sustaining class rule in its mature forms — a point the left has been slow to grasp because it keeps looking for the ideology to refute when the more consequential mechanisms are the institutional architecture that raises the costs of contestation and the ignorance production that prevents the system's operation from becoming visible.[40]
+This is why accommodation and foreclosure do more work than justificatory belief in sustaining class rule in its mature forms — a point the left has been slow to grasp because it keeps looking for the ideology to refute.[44]

 The mechanism is structurally analogous to what the companion essay calls gradient climbing: the system binds previously marginal populations by converting them into partial beneficiaries, whose visibility legitimates the hierarchy to those still below.
 Imperial service binds the climber through state-organized violence employment (Scottish settlers, Irish police, Sikh regiments); market advancement binds the climber through ordinary economic mobility.
 Both produce constituencies with stakes in the hierarchy they now partially occupy.
 Market-based advancement is the capitalist-specific variant — the version in which recruitment into the system's coercive apparatus is not required, because the system's ordinary economic operations do the same work.

-These four modes — active justification (meritocratic reasoning), accommodation (contestation costs more than compliance), foreclosure (the ratchet mechanism + ignorance production preventing alternatives from becoming visible), and endogenous generation (the market appearing to confirm its own fairness) — operate under different conditions and tend to shift as class rule matures.
+These four modes operate under different conditions and tend to shift as class rule matures.
 Active justification predominates where market dependence is not yet generalized and the dominated population's institutions must be replaced (the colonial civilizing mission, development discourse, forced assimilation).
 Endogenous generation predominates where market dependence is deep enough that the market produces its own justification.
 Foreclosure predominates where extraction is mediated through institutional architecture the population has no reason to examine — financial governance, the shadow banking system, the treaty architecture that locks in austerity.
 Accommodation predominates wherever material security is precarious enough that disruption carries cascading costs workers cannot absorb — most sharply in the contemporary competition state, where declining real wages and institutional precarity have narrowed the margin for risk across broad sections of the working class.

-As commodification deepens, the balance shifts from active justification toward endogenous generation — though as layering, not replacement.
-The civilizing mission gives way to "development," which gives way to the market appearing as the natural sorting mechanism, but each predecessor remains available whenever new extraction (gentrification, platform work, data enclosure, new credential regimes) needs local cover.
+As commodification deepens, the balance shifts from active justification toward endogenous generation — though as layering, not replacement: each predecessor mode remains available whenever new extraction (gentrification, platform work, data enclosure, new credential regimes) needs local cover.
 What changes is the ratio: the background operation of mature capitalism increasingly runs on the structural modes, while active justification does targeted work at the leading edge of each new dispossession.
 The implication is that in the societies where most of us organize, refuting the ideology is necessary but not sufficient — because the system's most effective contemporary mechanisms are not getting people to believe it is just, but raising the costs of contesting it and preventing them from seeing how it works.

 But meritocratic reasoning is also the mode most deeply embedded in daily experience.
 We absorb it through socialization — through schools that rank and sort, workplaces that reward compliance, and institutions that require us to prove our "worth" in order to access basic goods and services.
 The more time we spend in such institutions, the more natural the logic feels, and the less likely we are to question the principle that people's needs should be met differentially based on how they are valued by those with institutional power.[45]
 The structural modes do more aggregate work in mature capitalism, but meritocratic reasoning is what makes them feel like the way things are rather than like arrangements that could be otherwise.